sophiaslavovv/MIST4610-project-2/README.md

 Churchill, A. (2023, January 26).
 Ohio’s new school funding formula: An introduction.
 The Thomas B. Fordham Institute. https://fordhaminstitute.org/ohio/commentary/ohios-new-school-funding-formula-introduction

 -----------------------------------------------------------------------------------------------------------
 Data Manipulation:
 -------------------
 There were a few things we had to manipulate in the data to give us the right outcomes.
 In order to calculate the most accurate pieces of information, we took out percentages when gathering all the data.
 Another manipulation we made was that we removed columns that didn't pertain to our phenomenon.
 We primarily focused on English Language Learners and the correlation between English proficiency levels and the probability of being subject to a school-related arrest, and two states with a similar population size having differences in school-related incarcerations.
+For question 1, the data was manipulated by creating a field for the percentage of ELL arrests by state.
+To achieve this, the number of ELL arrests was divided by the total number of student arrests.
+Understanding the underlying factors contributing to these high rates, such as language barriers, cultural differences, and inadequate services is essential for developing effective policies and practices aimed at reducing crime among ELL students.
 We focused on standardizing all the data so that it would be used in the most efficient way to analyze it.
 All the data we chose is quantifiable and interpretable with no redundancy.
 Having any inaccuracies could alter our analysis and lead to false observations.
 Our data entries were consistent with the information from the data analysis.

 -----------------------------------------------------------------------------------------------------------